lenforiee/lenforiee/README.md

 I'm 15 years old enthusiast of coding in various languages.

-I am currently working on some private projects, my own osu bancho or neural networking
+I am currently working on some private projects, my own osu bancho or neural networking.

 I also love to contribute in osu related things :3
 ## Languages and IDE's